CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 ## Step 3:  2<sup>nd</sup> strand cDNA synthesis

-* When the first strand synthesis is completed, immediately proceed to the second strand synthesis.
+{% include important.html content="When the first strand synthesis is completed, immediately proceed to the second strand synthesis" %}

-Step 28: Add 20 uL second strand marking mix and 5 uL resuspension buffer to each well.
+28. Add 20 uL second strand marking mix and 5 uL resuspension buffer to each well.
 Pipette up and down 6 times.

-Step 29: Centrifuge the plate at 600 x g for 30 sec.
+29. Centrifuge the plate at 600 x g for 30 sec.

-Step 30: Place plate in thermocycler and run the ‘2nd strand’ reaction - 16C for 1hr, with the lid set to 30C.
+30. Place plate in thermocycler and run the ‘2nd strand’ reaction - 16C for 1hr, with the lid set to 30C.

 {% include note.html content="This is your second large break of the day." %}